 Here is another popular gluten free recipe of mine that uses buckwheat, chocolate buckwheat flourless brownies.
 This recipe is no bake and actually uses soaked buckwheat groats and the result is amazing!

-Tips To Make These Buckwheat Waffles
+Tips To Make

 Waffles can be tricky, depending on the waffle maker and amount of time you stir the batter.
 So get to know your own waffle maker to be sure you can get a great result.
 Most waffle makers require that you rub them with olive oil the first time only.